PhilReedData/HedgeMerge/README.md

 ## Step 0 - load big files
 1. Prepare by saving the Eureka data from Excel as several tab-delimited text files, then fill in the paths file.
 Unzip the TASS CSV files.
 2. Create the database file HedgeMerge.db in SQLite with empty tables.
 3. Load the TASS files into the database.
+For companies, use "Management Firm" lines only.
 4. Load the Eurekahedge files into the database.

 The tables will have these headings.
 The pair `Source, SourceFundID` is the unique primary key in each.